freerange/site/soups/weeknotes/week-294.snip.markdown

 * I did a little work on the video project, although not as much as I was hoping to do.
 I fixed a couple of problems with uploading larger files and started to investigate how much it might cost to run a service like this.

 * I submitted our VAT return.
-In doing so I noticed a [problem with our Free Agent Transaction Explainer not classifying Google Apps payments as EC Services][fate-issue-36].
+In doing so I noticed a [problem with our Free Agent Transaction Explainer not classifying Google Apps payments as EC Services][fate-issue-36] [^1].

 * I was away on Friday, travelling to North Wales for the [Man versus Mountain][mvm] event on Saturday.
 It was a great event and I'd definitely recommend it to anyone interested in a bit of outdoor running fun.

+[^1]: GitHub repo archived on 03 Jul 2020, because we were no longer using it

 [fate-issue-36]: https://github.com/freerange/freeagent_transaction_explainer/issues/36
 [little-schemer-book-club]: http://lanyrd.com/series/little-schemer-book-club/